 Several new services were introduced, including:

-By the end of 1998, timeanddate.com had about 7000–8000 page views a day, reaching a first major peak of nearly 40,000 on New Year's Eve.
+By the end of 1998, timeanddate.com had about 7,000-8,000 page views a day, reaching a first major peak of nearly 40,000 on New Year's Eve.

-2001 – Sunrise and Sunset
+Sunrise and Sunset

 A first version of the converter was launched in 2004, and although it looks a little dated, it's still around today.

 The First Office

-2006 — What Is the Weather Like?
+What Is the Weather?

 By 2006, we started buying weather data to add to our services.
 In the beginning, the weather was just displayed on the city page, and not in great detail.

 From 0 to 20

 Although our team consists of people from around the globe, we are a Norwegian company, so we decided to launch a Norwegian version of our website, which is now ticking away on timeanddate.no.
 In fact, our core services, such as the World Clock, were first launched in Norwegian in 1995, so to us, it felt a bit like going back to the roots.

 There are about 100 million German native speakers in the world, and in 2015, we decided to überraschen them with a German version of our website.
-Launched a few days before the total solar eclipse on March 20, timeanddate.de is now attracting tens of thousands of visitors each day, mainly from Germany, Austria, and Switzerland—and still growing.
+Launched a few days before the total solar eclipse on March 20, timeanddate.de is now attracting tens of thousands of visitors each day, mainly from Germany, Austria, and Switzerland—and it's still growing.